-• Turning green political aims into a Climate budget (City of Oslo - Climate Budget (link).
+1.1 Turning green political aims into a Climate budget.
 The purpose of the Climate Budget is to ensure implementation of the measures necessary to fulfil Oslo's climate goals.
 The Climate Budget provides an overview of the measures that the City Government is planning to implement within the period of its current economic plan to fulfil Oslo's climate goals.
 The Climate Budget is not restricted, to measures under municipal control.
 The budget also encompasses measures implemented or funded by the national government that have a direct impact on GHG emissions from Oslo.
+Read more at: Oslo Kommune - Green Oslo